ess/pdnsadministrator/docs/README.txt

 === Requirements ===

- PDNS-Admin works with PHP 4.3.0 or higher.
-PHP 5 is also supported.
+ PDNS-Admin works with PHP 5.1.0 or higher.
+This is necessary due to the IPv6 support.
  MySQL 3.22 or higher is required.
 PDNS-Admin works on any operating system and web server combination.